Badhouse-Ventures/Master-Plan/README.md

 ### What's an _incubator-studio_?

 Good question!
 There's a lot of inconsistent usage for terms like "accelerator" and "incubator".
 To complicate matters, there are sub-categories (such as a "corporate incubators") and even regional variations.
 For clarity, here is how we define the following, based on what we see in the Canadian context:
 * _Accelerator_: An organisation that provides training programs, mentorship, connections and, often, office space to early-stage startup founders.
 Typically there is some fee to access these services, at minimum for the office space.
+Accelerators are quite common and typically have cohorts that range in duration from 3 to 6 months.
-* _Incubator_: These generally offer the same types of services as an accelerator, but make a small investment in the startup in exchange for a small equity stake.
-These are extremely rare in Canada; in the US, a good example is Y Combinator.
+* _Incubator_: These generally offer the same types of services as an accelerator, but make a small investment in the startup in exchange for a small equity stake, either directly or a convertible instrument for future equity.
+These are extremely rare in Canada; in the US, a good example is Techstars, recently expanded with programs in Toronto and Montreal, though they call themselves an "accelerator"!
-* _Startup-studio_: An organisation with a core team, that generates many ideas internally and builds many startups in parallel, following on with those that gain some traction.
+* _Startup-studio_: An organisation with a core team, that generates many ideas internally and builds several startup teams in parallel, following on with those that gain some traction.
 This type of group is often called a _startup foundry_.
+One example of such an organisation is TandemLaunch in Montreal.

 Which brings us to what we're building, an **_incubator-studio_**.
 We describe this hybrid as:
 * Providing funds in exchange for equity and mentorship like an incubator, but also getting involved in building the startup.
 This should feel like having an additional minority co-founder.